dlang-tour/english/gems/scope-guards.md

 are actually taken at runtime.

-The D `scope` feature effectively replaces the RAII idiom used in C++ which often leads to special scope guards objects for special resources.
+The D `scope` feature effectively replaces the RAII idiom used in C++ which often leads to special scope guard objects for special resources.

 Scope guards are called in the reverse order they are defined.